GayBelarus: 5th National Belarusian LGBT Conference

-The participants called on the Belarusian President Alexander Lukashenko, the Government and the Parliament of Belarus to add the concepts of sexual orientation and gender identity to the list of illegal grounds for discrimination, to make amendments to the criminal law in order to legally prohibit incitement to hatred and hostility on grounds of sexual orientation and gender identity, and to equal the human rights of the same-sex and opposite-sex couples.
+Participants from more than 30 organisations took part in the event.
+The conference was also attended by several observers - diplomats from Sweden, France and Hungary, as well as a representative of the Swedish human rights organisation Civil Rights Defenders.

-Also, the conference was attended by several observers - diplomats from Sweden, France and Hungary, as well as a representative of the Swedish human rights organization Civil Rights Defenders.
+At the end of the conference, the participants were asked to vote on a resolution demanding that the President, Alexander Lukashenko, and the Government should amend Belarusian legislation.
+The participants asked to add the concepts of sexual orientation and gender identity to the list of illegal grounds for discrimination, to make amendments to the criminal law in order to legally prohibit incitement of hatred and hostility on grounds of sexual orientation or gender identity, and to equal the human rights of the same-sex and opposite-sex couples.

-Action in defense of Iranian gay convicts sentenced to death
+Action in defence of Iranian convicts sentenced to death for sodomy

-On 16 December 2009 in Minsk there was an action organized by the LGBT Human Rights Project "GayBelarus" in defense of the Iranian gay convicts who were sentenced to death for sodomy.
+On December 16, 2009, GayBelarus held a protest in Minsk in defence of gay Iranian convicts who were sentenced to death for sodomy.

-The protest action in the form of picketing took place by the Iranian Embassy and lasted only 15 minutes.
-Nevertheless, the participants managed to pass their petition directly to the Ambassador of Iran in Belarus.
-After that, the protestors as well as a reporter for the independent newspaper ‘Nasha Niva’ were detained.
-After checking the press card and having talks the reporter was released.
-The human rights activists of the gay movement were drawn up reports for violation of the legal order in regard to arranging or holding meetings, rallies, street processions, demonstrations and other large-scale public actions or picketing.
+Protestors picketed outside of the Iranian Embassy in Belarus.
+The picketing only lasted 15 minutes, as the participants managed to pass their petition directly to the Ambassador of Iran.
+Subsequently, the protestors, as well as a reporter for the independent newspaper Nasha Niva, were detained.
+The reporter was released after getting her press card checked.
+Meanwhile, the protestors were charged for arranging or holding meetings, rallies, street processions, demonstrations, picketing, and other large-scale public actions.

 2010

-Monitoring of gay, lesbian, bisexual and transgender discrimination in Belarus in 2007-2009
+Monitoring of LGBT Discrimination

-Monitoring of gay, lesbian, bisexual and transgender people discrimination in Belarus in 2007-2009 was the first special-purpose complex study of the legal state of the Belarusian LGBT community.
-Monitoring was carried out by the LGBT Human Rights Project "GayBelarus" with the assistance of the "Belarusian Initiative for Sexual and Gender Equality".
+Monitoring discrimination towards LGBT people in Belarus from 2007 to 2009 was the first special-purpose complex study of the legal state of the Belarusian LGBT community.
+From 2010, GayBelarus carried out the monitoring with assistance from the Belarusian Initiative for Sexual and Gender Equality.

-The purpose of monitoring was to inform the Belarusian publicity and the international community about the real practices of human rights violation in respect of gays, lesbians and transgender people in Belarus, and to work out recommendations for overcoming the obstacles to the real enjoyment of human rights by Belarusian homosexual and transgender people.
-The recommendations, developed for the authorities of the Republic of Belarus and Belarusian NGOs, were aimed to suggest the measures to be taken in order to reduce the homophobia level in Belarus as well as to increase the efficiency of state guarantees in respect of the rights and freedoms of all the citizens, regardless their sexual orientation and gender identity.
+The monitoring was meant to inform the Belarusian public of the ways in which LGBT Belarusians' human rights are violated.
+The other goal was to develop recommendations for overcoming these violations so that queer Belarusians could fully enjoy their human rights.
+GayBelarus developed these recommendations for the Republic of Belarus and Belarusian NGOs, suggesting measures that should be taken to reduce homophobia in Belarus and increase the efficiency at which the state could guarantee rights and freedoms for all its citizens, regardless of sexual orientation or gender identity.